Most people sign up for a class that finishes before they are 38 weeks. Classes fill quickly - sign up early to get a spot in the class you prefer.

 Over the years my classes have been refined to reflect what I see works really well for women and their partners.
-My style is definitely focused on building resiliency, confidence and capacity through information, hands-on practice, and self-reflection about your coping style and innate resources.
+My style is definitely focused on building resiliency, confidence and capacity through information, hands-on practice, and conversation about your coping style and innate resources.
 I provide fact based information about birth, while helping you determine what is going to work well for you based on your style of coping and your preferences and needs.

-You can expect an opportunity to ask lots of questions and get answers that inform and empower you.
+You can expect an opportunity to ask lots of questions and get answers that inform and inspire you.
 You will laugh.
-You will meet some really great people who are having babies around the same time as you, which is great for building new community.
-You can expect frank discussion of birth, and fantastic skill-building to prepare both your partner and you for all that lays ahead, and an memorable experience.
-For topics included and class details click the link below.
+You will meet some really great people who are having babies around the same time as you, which is perfect for building new community.
+You can expect frank discussion of birth, and fantastic skill-building to prepare both your partner and you.
+And, you can anticipate finishing the classes with a deeper confidence in yourselves in regards to your birth and new parenthood.

 The short answer- yes!
-The longer answer is that consistently the research has shown that women who are supported throughout their birth experience by someone who is dedicated to their wellbeing and experienced in birth support have better outcomes in their experience of labour and birth.
+The longer answer is that consistently research has shown that women who are supported throughout their birth experience by someone who is dedicated to their wellbeing and experienced in birth support have better outcomes in their experience of labour and birth.
 If hiring a doula isn't an option for you, consider how you can build a birth support team that provides you the kind of hands-on support that will enhance your birth.

 Note: I don't currently offer birth doula support but would be happy to recommend others who do.